Tragic Details About The Mythbusters Cast

 Erik Gates died in a construction accident

-When the subject of rockets came up on "MythBusters," and it did a lot, the regular crew brought in an expert who knew far more about the mechanics of that field than they did.
+When the subject of rockets came up on "MythBusters," and it often did, the regular crew brought in an expert who knew far more about the mechanics of that field than they did.
 Also seen on the rocket-based reality competition series "Master Blasters," Erik Gates offered his unique knowledge base on four episodes of "MythBusters," including the 2003 pilot, billed as an "Amateur Rocket Expert."
 Gates would also assist on experiments in 2004 and 2005 episodes involving primitive and historical rockets and aeronautics.

 When Gates wasn't on television, he was an electrical contractor, the owner and operator of Gateco Electric in Ventura County, California.
 In 2009, the cancer survivor was laboring on the roof of a business complex when the surface collapsed.
-Gates plunged 30 feet, and through a skylight.
+Gates plunged 30 feet and through a skylight.
 The local coroner's office determined that Gates, who died at the scene, suffered blunt force chest injuries in the accident.
 The rocketry expert and reality TV contributor was 47 years old.

 EMT Sanjay Singh died unexpectedly